Château de la Mar - Pinot noir Jongieux 2018

 About the estate:

-Jean-Paul Richard purchased this splendid 13th-century building in 2009 and renovated it until 2013.
-It was falling into ruin at the foot of the Marestel hillside, formerly owned by Count Humbert de Mareste, a famous crusader who brought the first Altesse grapevines back from Cyprus.
+In 2009, Jean-Paul Richard purchased this splendid 13th-century building—which was falling into ruin at the foot of the Marestel hillside—and renovated it through 2013.
+It was once owned by Count Humbert de Mareste, a famous crusader who brought back the first Altesse grapevines from Cyprus.
 He cultivates his 7-hectare vineyard using biodynamic methods (uncertified) and entrusts the winemaking to Olivier Turlais, a renowned oenologist in the region.